Viral haemorrhagic septicemia and infectious hematopoietic necrosis

 The purpose of the surveillance program is to document the free status for VHS and IHN in salmon and rainbow trout in Norway.

 This surveillance programme has a risk-based approach.
 The core surveillance activity is the routine clinical inspections on sites with farmed salmonids and analyses of samples collected from diseased fish.
-Samples from cleaner fish, pink salmon caught in rivers as well as rainbow trout and brown trout from freshwater sites are also included.
-Viral haemorrhagic septicaemia virus and infectious haematopoietic necrosis virus were not detected in any of the samples tested in the 2023.
+Samples from rainbow trout and brown trout from freshwater sites are also included.
+Infectious haematopoietic necrosis virus and viral haemorrhagic septicaemia virus were not detected in any of the samples tested in 2025.

 Download report